sanheensethi/notes/Trees/BinaryTree/Readme.md

 ```

 #### Left View of Binary Tree
+- Recursive:
+    - Do PreOrder Traversal
+    - Root Left Right
+    - Push in ans vector, when you came to that level for the firs time.

+- Iterative
+    - Level Order Traversal
     - First Node of Every level.